freelawproject/courtlistener/DEVELOPING.md

 To do this:

-1) Update the version numbers and version logs in `docker/django/version.txt` & `docker/task-server/version.txt`.
+1) Update the version numbers and version logs in `docker/django/version.txt`.
 2) Push to `main`

-Docker hub, automatically builds new versions and will update `:latest`.
+3) Build and push new images with `make push --file docker/django/Makefile`

 ### CI/CD